nus-cs2103-AY2223S1/tp/docs/ug-pages/getting-help.md

 #### [Back to Menu](../UserGuide.md)

 Viewing the command summary from the user guide can be a hassle to some.
-As an alternative, we have incorporated it directly into RC4HDB.
+As an alternative, we have incorporated it directly into **RC4HDB**.

 ### Viewing help : `help`

 Opens a window with a summary table of all commands, and examples of its usage.
-The link to our user guide is also included for your convenience.
+A link to this user guide is also included for your convenience.

 <!---
 ![help message](images/helpMessage.png)